CanonKLZ/picoCTF2025-writeups/Cryptography/Guess My Cheese/Part 2/solution.md

 ![image](https://github.com/user-attachments/assets/396b8bb4-290c-4b83-981e-b3ffec4b8330)

 The mouse provided me a secret cheese, a SHA256 hash (matched hint 1).
-Then according to hint 2, the hash was produced using the cheese name from chees_list.txt, hashed with sha256 hash algorithm with a 2 nibbles of hex-character salt (meaning: a byte == two hexadecimal characters).
+Then according to hint 2, the hash was produced using the cheese name from cheese_list.txt, hashed with sha256 hash algorithm with a 2 nibbles of hex-character salt (meaning: a byte == two hexadecimal characters).

 -> SHA256(Cheese name + 2 hexadecimal characters)